Arcadia-Science/ProteinCartography/README.md

 These are the primary formats and their descriptions.

 ### Accession list files (ACC)
-These files end with `'.txt'` and contain a list of accessions (RefSeq, GenBank, Uniprot), one per line.
+These files end with `'.txt'` and contain a list of accessions (RefSeq, GenBank, UniProt), one per line.

 - **Example:**
     ```